-First I creamed together 200g dark brown sugar and 250g butter until pale and fluffy.
-Then I added 100g melted dark chocolate and mixed in.
-I then added 2 eggs, one at a time, mixing well.
+First I creamed together the dark brown sugar and butter until pale and fluffy.
+Then I added the melted dark chocolate and mixed in.
+I then added the eggs one at a time.

-I measured out 200ml Guinness and added it bit by bit, mixing after each addition.
+I measured out the Guinness and added it bit by bit, mixing after each addition.

-Using a sieve I added into the mixture 275g self raising flour, 30g cocoa powder, 1 tsp baking powder and 1 tsp bicarbonate of soda, and folded in.
+Using a sieve I added into the mixture the self raising flour, cocoa powder, baking powder and bicarbonate of soda, and folded in.

-I poured the mixture into a lined and greased circular loose-bottomed 22cm cake tin.
+I poured the mixture into a lined and greased circular loose-bottomed deep 9″ cake tin.

-And baked on 180C/350F/Gas Mark 4 for 35-40 minutes.
+And baked on 140C Fan/160C/325F/Gas Mark 3 for 40 minutes.
 I always use my cake tester (a very thin skewer) to check my cakes are done in the middle.
 I left it to cool on a wire rack.

-To make the Baileys buttercream I mixed together 85g butter, 210g icing sugar and 3 tbsp Baileys irish cream.
+To make the Baileys buttercream I mixed together the butter, icing sugar and Baileys irish cream.
 Try not to eat it all before you put it on the cake!

 I smoothed it on top using a palette knife.
 I made a cardboard stencil of the Guinness harp logo by tracing an image from my laptop onto paper, sticking it onto a piece of card, then using a craft knife to cut it out.
 I held the cardboard over the cake and sprinkled cocoa powder over it.
 I was so pleased with how this looked!
 I will be keeping hold of my homemade stencil for future use, but you can just dust it with cocoa powder or sprinkles of your choice.